Course Content and Outcome Guide for MSD 176

 - Special Fee:

-Course DescriptionThis 10-hour workshop discusses the impact non-verbal communication on understanding the message.
+Course DescriptionThis 10-hour workshop discusses the impact non-verbal communication has on understanding the message.
 Topics include body language, eye contact, attire, and manner of presentation and cultural differences.
+Audit available.

 Intended Outcomes for the course